 For the purpose of eligibility to accrue PTO and receive holiday pay, part time employees are those who work less than 40 hours per week.
 Temporary Labor, both long term (Substitutes and Interns) Full-time or part-time employees may be contracted to work for a specific period of time.
 These individuals may or may not be through an employment agency.
-These employees are not eligible to participate in the HCPA Employee Benefit Plans, PTO, or Holiday Pay.
+These employees are not eligible to participate in the HCPA Employee Benefit Plans or Holiday Pay.
+Part-time employees are eligible for PTO based on Minnesota's Earned Sick and Safe Time (ESST) law.